 The rise of environmental, social and governance (ESG) investing has shown that doing what’s beneficial for the environment and for companies’ bottom lines don’t have to be at odds with one another.
 In fact, they often go hand in hand.

 The term “ESG” was coined in 2005 in a study called “Who Cares Wins.”
 Fast forward to today, and total global ESG assets are estimated to exceed $41 trillion by 2022 and $50 trillion by 2025.
-This amounts to one-third of projected total assets under management globally, according to a report by Bloomberg Intelligence.
+This amounts to “one-third of the projected total assets under management globally,” according to a report by Bloomberg Intelligence.

 The popularity of ESG investing has increased rapidly in a relatively short amount of time.
 It’s no longer just a trend but a mainstream investment strategy.

 What Is ESG Investing?

 According to Forbes, ESG investing is when investors choose to invest in companies that receive high ratings in environmental, social and governance factors.
 These ratings are assessed by independent, third-party companies and research groups.
-Investors are increasingly relying on ESG ratings because of the clarity they provide on companies’ financial and operational performance—and the way those companies manage a broad spectrum of risks.
+Investors are increasingly relying on ESG ratings because of the clarity they provide on companies’ operational performance—and the way those companies manage a broad spectrum of risks.

 For example, rising sea levels and storm surge from hurricanes are having an impact on U.S. energy facilities, which is increasing their operational and financial risk.
 Another dynamic of assessing risk is taking the company’s own environmental impact into consideration.

 Investors want to ensure that the companies they’re investing in are engaging in sustainable and ethical business practices.
 ESG factors give investors a more holistic view of a company’s performance, allowing them to make more sound investment decisions.

 ESG performance criteria include: